Macmillan nurses are specialist cancer nurses who can help you to understand your treatment options and support you through your cancer experience.

-Some examples of Macmillan nurses specialise in particular cancer types or treatments:
+Macmillan nurses specialise in particular cancer types or treatments.
+Some examples include:

-- Macmillan breast cancer nurses support women and some men from the screening and diagnosis stage, to helping them to make informed decisions about treatment and care.
+- Macmillan breast cancer nurses - support people from screening and diagnosis, to helping them to make informed decisions about treatment and care.
 They give practical and emotional support and help some women come to terms with a mastectomy.